 My 2021 step count goal is 5,000,000 steps.
 That’s a million-step increase over last year’s goal, but less than half a million more steps that I racked up in 2020.
 It will be a challenge in some ways, but I feel that it is possible, especially if I manage my stretch running goal.

-A third fitness goal for the year is for walking, something I don’t generally set goals for.
+A third fitness goal for the year is walking, something I don’t generally set goals for.
 However, I feel that setting a goal will help to motivate me to enjoy more adventures (see below).
 So, I have set a target for 365 miles of walking activities.
 This, of course, doesn’t include all of the walking I will do.
 For example, walking to/from the mailbox doesn’t count!
-Instead, it is for the “intentional” walking that I undertake solely for the purpose of walking.
+Instead, it is for the “intentional” walking that I undertake solely to walk.

-By the end of the year, it is my intention that I will be able to look back on 2021 and see how I’ve grown and developed as a human being.
-It is my belief that all of these things will lead to my being successful in both by personal and professional lives and that I will be more motivated and productive – and healthier in mind, body, and spirit.
+By the end of the year, I intend to look back on 2021 and see how I’ve grown and developed as a human being.
+I believe that all of these things will lead to my being successful in both my personal and professional lives and that I will be more motivated and productive – and healthier in mind, body, and spirit.